AdobeDocs/campaign-classic.en/help/delivery/using/a-b-testing-uc-script.md

 topic-tags: a-b-testing
 exl-id: 4143d1b7-0e2b-4672-ad57-e4d7f8fea028
 ---
-# Creating the script {#step-5--creating-the-script}
+# Create the script {#step-5--creating-the-script}

 The choice of the delivery content destined for the remaining population is calculated by a script.
 This script recovers the information concerning the delivery with the highest rate of opens and copies the content into the final delivery.

 ## Example of a script {#example-of-a-script}

 The following script can be used as is in the targeting workflow.
-For more on this, refer to [Implementation](#implementation).
+For more on this, refer to [this section](#implementation).

 ```
  // query the database to find the winner (best open rate)